rahmanimorteza/capgo-speech-recognition/README.md

 - 🛠️ **Active maintenance** – same conventions as all Capgo plugins (SPM, Podspec, workflows, example app) so it tracks Capacitor major versions without bit-rot.
 - 📦 **Drop-in migration** – TypeScript definitions remain compatible with the community plugin while exposing the extra options (`addPunctuation`, `allowForSilence`, `segmentResults`, etc.).

-## Documentation

-This repository is prepared to be published as a new npm package.
-Update the package name placeholders (`capacitor-native-speech-recognition`, `rahmanimorteza/capgo-speech-recognition`) before publishing.

 ## Install

 ```bash